-Revised 2024
+Revised 2025

-Publication SPES-578NP
+Publication SPES-652NP

-Produced by Virginia Cooperative Extension, Virginia Tech, 2024
+Produced by Virginia Cooperative Extension, Virginia Tech, 2025

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
-Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.
+Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, ethnicity or national origin, political affiliation, race, religion, sexual orientation, or military status, or any other basis protected by law.